How Do You Make Modeling Clay Hard

 • For larger or more delicate sculptures, you can reinforce the clay by embedding wire or mesh within the structure.
 This provides added support and prevents the clay from collapsing or breaking.

-• Use armature wire or chicken wire to create a framework for your sculpture, and then apply the clay over the framework.
-Ensure that the wire is completely covered by the clay to prevent it from rusting or corroding over time.
+• Use armature wire or chicken wire to create a framework for your sculpture, and then apply the clay over the framework. confirm that the wire is completely covered by the clay to prevent it from rusting or corroding over time.

 8. Storage Tips: